Jo-Wilfried Tsonga: 2016: Wimbledon and US Open quarterfinals

 Tsonga began the 2016 season at the Auckland tournament.
-As second seed he was exempt from the first round.
-He played against German Philipp Kohlschreiber in the second and won in two sets, followed by a tight two-set victory against Fabio Fognini.
+He beat Philipp Kohlschreiber in two sets, followed by a tight two-set victory against Fabio Fognini.
 In the semifinals, he lost in three sets against Roberto Bautista Agut after leading much of the match and missing a match point.
 He began the Australian Open by winning in four sets against Marcos Baghdatis, then beat the young Australian Omar Jasika in three sets before overcoming compatriot Pierre-Hugues Herbert, also in three sets.
 In the fourth round, he was defeated in three sets by seventh seed, Kei Nishikori.

-Tsonga then played in the 2016 Argentina Open, where he was the third seed.
-Tsonga was beaten in the quarterfinals in straight sets by Spaniard Nicolás Almagro.
+Tsonga then played in the 2016 Argentina Open.
+Tsonga was beaten in the quarterfinals in straight sets by Nicolás Almagro.
 Following the Argentina Open, he played in the Rio Open, where he was beaten in the first round by No. 338 Thiago Monteiro.
-Tsonga, along with Gaël Monfils, Gilles Simon, and Richard Gasquet, represented France in the 2016 Davis Cup World Group First round where France beat Canada 5–0.
-Tsonga played both singles, beating Frank Dancevic (who retired during the match), and doubles alongside Richard Gasquet, beating the Canadian doubles team in straight sets.
-Tsonga was the seventh seed at the Indian Wells Masters tournament and was exempt from the first round.
-She won his first match, beating countryman Vincent Millot and then faced 31st seed American Sam Querrey, defeating him in straight sets.
-Tsonga's followed up with a straight sets win against Dominic Thiem and reached his second quarterfinal at the tournament (the first being in 2013) where he was beaten by No. 1 Novak Djokovic.
+Tsonga represented France in the 2016 Davis Cup World Group First round where France beat Canada 5–0 and Tsonga beat Frank Dancevic (who retired during the match), and won the doubles alongside Richard Gasquet in straight sets.
+At the Indian Wells Masters he beat Vincent Millot, Sam Querrey and Dominic Thiem to reach the quarters, where he was beaten by No. 1 Novak Djokovic.
 In the Miami Masters, Tsonga was beaten in the third round by Roberto Bautista Agut.